adwaitjog/mafia/README.md

 How to set-up MAFIA?
 -----------------------------------------------------------

-1. Pull the latest GPGPU-Sim repo and then replace its corresponding files and folders with the one in the MAFIA repo.
-There are some additional folders and files in MAFIA repo.
-Also, add them to the GPGPUSIM repo.
+1. Pull the repo to your favorite folder

 2. Change "GCC_VERSION ?=" to the one of yours in common/common_pthread.mk